Frequently Asked Questions about T-Seps

 - T-Seps works on both Mac and Windows platforms as a plugin for Photoshop 6.0 through all CC versions including support for Photoshop 64-bit.

-Q. Will it work in Corel Draw?
+Q. Will it work in Corel Draw or Adobe Illustrator

 A. No. And, it never will.
-Corel is a vector based program and T-Seps is designed to only work in Adobe Photoshop – a pixel/raster based program.
+Corel and Illustrator are vector based program and T-Seps is designed to only work in Adobe Photoshop – a pixel/raster based program.
 It will also not work in Photoshop clone programs like Photo Paint.
 Corel users click here.
 Don’t be fooled by Corel Draw plug-ins that claim to do what T-Seps does.
 Nothing is better at image manipulation, underbase building and color accuracy than Photoshop and T-Seps.
 And, there are not a lot of convoluted steps to do the separations.
 But, you can create the image in Corel or Adobe Illustrator and simply save it as a PDF file and then do great color separations in T-Seps.

 Q. What is the difference between T-Seps and other “similar” programs?